Positivity in Amplitudes and Quantum Entanglement: Introduction

-\mysec{Introduction}Scattering amplitudes are among the most foundational and compelling observables in physics.
-As the fundamental objects of study in quantum field theory, their structure underpins much of modern high-energy physics, from phenomenology to string theory.
-The mathematical structure of amplitudes has been studied for decades, and important theorems arising from unitarity and locality are well known, including constraints on their asymptotic growth and analytic structure, e.g., the bounds of Froissart, Martin, Lehmann, et al.~\cite{froissart1961asymptotic,PhysRev.129.1432,Lukaszuk:1967zz}.
+Scattering amplitudes are the fundamental objects of study in quantum field theory, underpinning much of modern high-energy physics, from phenomenology to string theory.
+The mathematical structure of amplitudes has been studied for decades, and important theorems arising from unitarity and locality are well known, constraining their asymptotic growth and analytic structure~\cite{froissart1961asymptotic,PhysRev.129.1432,Lukaszuk:1967zz}.
 Moreover, in the modern amplitudes program, it has been shown that unitarity and locality themselves can emerge from more primordial mathematical structures~\cite{Arkani-Hamed:2016rak,Arkani-Hamed:2023lbd}.

-Chief among the many useful and famous facts about scattering amplitudes is the optical theorem, which relates the imaginary part of an amplitude---at forward kinematics, where the outgoing and incoming states are identical and particles pass straight through each other---to its cross section.
-Systematic use of this fact, dubbed ``positivity'' of amplitudes, has especially in the last two decades allowed the laws of physics themselves to be constrained using analytic dispersion relations, implying numerous different bounds on the space of coefficients of higher-dimension operators in effective field theories (EFTs)~\cite{Adams:2006sv,Jenkins:2006ia,Nicolis:2009qm,Dvali:2012zc,Arkani-Hamed:2020blm}, ranging from the standard model EFT~\cite{Remmen:2019cyz,Remmen:2020vts,Remmen:2020uze,Remmen:2022orj,Zhang:2020jyn,Trott:2020ebl} to quantum corrections to gravity~\cite{Bellazzini:2015cra,Cheung:2016wjt,Cheung:2014ega,Hamada:2018dde,Arkani-Hamed:2021ajd}.
+Chief among the many famous facts about scattering amplitudes is the optical theorem, which relates the imaginary part of an amplitude---at forward kinematics, where the outgoing and incoming states are identical and particles pass straight through each other---to its cross section.
+Systematic use of this ``positivity'' of amplitudes has especially in recent years allowed the laws of physics themselves to be constrained using dispersion relations, implying numerous different bounds on the space of coefficients of higher-dimension operators in effective field theories (EFTs)~\cite{Adams:2006sv,Jenkins:2006ia,Nicolis:2009qm,Dvali:2012zc,Arkani-Hamed:2020blm,Sinha:2020win,Cheung:2025nhw}, ranging from the standard model EFT~\cite{Remmen:2019cyz,Remmen:2020vts,Remmen:2020uze,Remmen:2022orj,Zhang:2020jyn,Trott:2020ebl,Remmen:2024hry} to quantum corrections to gravity~\cite{Bellazzini:2015cra,Cheung:2016wjt,Cheung:2014ega,Hamada:2018dde,Arkani-Hamed:2021ajd}.